frequently asked questions:

 Question: Do graduate or medical schools other than UW-Madison recognize Biocore?

 With a long history and over 6,500 Biocore alumni, many schools (particularly those in WI) know about Biocore as a challenging honors sequence.
 Furthermore, Biocore faculty and staff who write letters of recommendation for students always describe the challenging nature of the program.
 If you are concerned about a particular school's admissions policy regarding honors courses, you should consult with the school directly.
 In addition, most schools require standard applications where courses can be described in detail as honors at intermediate level.

 Question: Will my GPA suffer if I take Biocore?

 All of our courses have set grading scales, not curves.
 This means that you are not in competition with anyone for a grade and that everyone can get an A if everyone does excellent work.
 Grade distributions in Biocore reflect the excellent preparation and learning of students.
 Our past experience has been that a large number of students do earn As.
 However, you will not do well in Biocore by simply attending lectures and reading the book.
 Assignments, class discussions, and recommended problems give you opportunities to extend your studies, deepen your understanding and apply/synthesize/integrate what you have learned to novel situations or challenging problems.
 This process goes way beyond mere memorization.
 Likewise, exams are directly related to concepts emphasized in a particular unit or course, but often ask you to deal with a new situation, not one that comes directly from the book or notes.
 This is a challenging process, but most rewarding when you achieve a higher level of learning.
-In short, you will get out of Biocore what you put into it. http://www.biology.wisc.edu/documents/Grading_in_Bio_Courses.pdf
+In short, you will get out of Biocore what you put into it.
+See the Grade Analysis Report comparing Biocore and other biology sequences. http://www.biology.wisc.edu/documents/Grading_in_Bio_Courses.pdf

 Question: What if I have taken AP Biology in high school?